getsomewolf/design-patterns-factory/README.md

 # design-patterns-factory

-## A simple example of how to create a pattern factory using JS.
+## A simple example of how to create a pattern factory using JS